 The Base Electorate Allowance is a flat rate for all Members and does not account for the differences in size, remoteness or accessibility of electorates.
 It might be inferred that the quantum of the Base Electorate Allowance is intended to support Members to represent the needs of an average metropolitan electorate and to undertake parliamentary duties.
 The Western Australian Electoral Commission is required to review electorate boundaries before each state election so that, broadly, all Legislative Assembly electorates will have approximately the same number of electors, within margin of approximately 10 per cent.
-It will always be the case within a four year election cycle that some electorates will experience a high population growth, however all members are faced with the same broad issues of communicating and representing their electorates experience high population growth which often coincides with improved economic conditions and disadvantages those electorates with low or declining growth which is often a symptom of low or declining economic growth.
+It will always be the case within a four year election cycle that some electorates will experience a high population growth, however all members are faced with the same broad issues of communicating and representing their electorate and a per capita electorate allowance could be seen to unfairly advantage those electorates experience high population growth which often coincides with improved economic conditions and disadvantages those electorates with low or declining growth which is often a symptom of low or declining economic growth.
 An argument could be presented that it is in fact the Member representing the low growth electorate that needs a higher electorate allowance.